 Mark C. Field MA (Oxon), DPhil, FLS

 School of Life Sciences, University of Dundee, Dundee, DD1 5EH, UK, and Institute of Parasitology, Czech Academy of Sciences, 37005 Ceske Budejovice, Czechia

 My work focuses principally on the parasitic protozoan Trypanosoma brucei and efforts to exploit genomics and proteomics resources to provide insight into virulence mechanisms and basic cell biology, with specific interests in protein transport systems and nuclear organisation.
 I have interests in bioinformatics, graphic design, functional genomics and eukaryotic evolutionary biology.
 I review for many journals and granting agencies and External Advisor for the MiCoBion at BioCev, Charles University, Praha, an EU-funded project in the Czech Republic.
-I am a Fellow of the Linnean Society and Society of Biology and member of the Faculty of a Thousand.
+I am a Fellow of the Linnean Society f the Faculty of a Thousand.
 In the past, I served on the Medical Research Council Infection and Immunity board, Wellcome Trust expert reading group, the council of the British Society for Parasitology and as a board member for CamPOD, a local charity in Cambridge.
 I was awarded the British Society for Parasitology C.A.
 Wright medal in 2010 for recognition of outstanding contributions to parasitology.
-I am not on LinkedIn, Facebook, Twitter or other social media but maintain active collaborations with cell biologists, parasitologists and evolutionary biologists in the UK, EU, Africa, North and South America, Asia and Australia.
-I currently live in central Edinburgh with my partner, daughter, three tabbies and music studio.
+I collaborate with cell biologists, parasitologists and evolutionary biologists in the UK, EU, Africa, North and South America.
+I currently live in central Edinburgh with my partner, daughter, five cats and a music/photography studio.